 - a.
-Christ Church Students' Union's ('CCSU' or the 'Union') Mission is to better student life and enrich students' experiences.
-The Union's Vision is to empower, encourage and embrace every Canterbury Christ Church University student.
+Christ Church Students' Union's ('CCSU' or the 'Union') Mission is 'your best student life', and our Vision is to 'support and empower every student'.
 As such, the Union recognises the importance of ensuring students are made to feel welcomed, included, and supported in their time at Christ Church, especially in their first few weeks. - b.
-This Policy has the aim and objective of providing guidance and support to clubs and societies, and elected committees in particular, when welcoming new members in a way that is safe, fun, and in line with the Union's values.
+This Policy has the aim and objective of providing guidance and support to clubs and societies, and elected committees in particular, when welcoming new members in a way that is safe, fun, and conducive with the Union's values.

-3. "Problem Initiations"
+3. Problem Initiations

-a.
+- a.
 BUCS define a "problem initiation" as: "any activity that could reasonably be perceived as resulting in risk or occurrence of physical or mental detriment to participants.
-It is a problem initiation regardless of whether it has been labelled as such by the group, regardless of an individual's willingness to participate, and regardless of where and when it takes place."
-(BUCS, 2019)
+It is a problem initiation regardless of whether it has been labelled as such by the group, regardless of an individual's willingness to participate, and regardless of where and when it takes place" (BUCS, 2019). - b.
+The following activities are considered examples of "problem initiations" and are not permitted at any Union student group event:

-- b.
-The following activities are considered examples of "problem initiations" and are not permitted at any CCSU student group event: - Bullying, harassment and power inequality, often used as a means to coerce participation in activities, challenges and other risky behaviours designed to humiliate, often against a person's will; - ii.
+- Bullying, harassment and power inequality, often used as a means to coerce participation in activities, challenges and other risky behaviours designed to humiliate, often against a person's will; - ii.
 Consumption of excessive quantities of alcohol; - iii.
 Taking of illegal substances; - iv.
 Consumption of abnormal/unpleasant substances; - v.
 Forced acts of nudity/nakedness; - vi.
 The humiliation of a person in public (i.e. setting someone up to fail); - vii.
 Isolation or ostracising of individuals through the removal of their mobile phones, geographical remoteness or physical isolation; - viii.
 Physical acts perpetrated against a person's body (e.g. shaving their hair); - ix.
 Psychological torment; - x.
-Sexual assault: - xi.
+Sexual assault; - xi.
 Sexual harassment; and - xii.
 Victimisation of a specific group of individuals (e.g. 'Freshers').